johnnyw66/sap2emu/README.md

 I built a virtual hardware version of this microprocessor using LogiSim - checkout [https://github.com/johnnyw66/SAP2/README.md](https://github.com/johnnyw66/SAP2/blob/main/README.md).

-You can use the Python assembler (**assembler.py**) to produce the hex files that can run under this emulator.
+You can use the Python assembler (**assembler.py**) found on this repository to produce the hex files that can run under this emulator.

 ### Features